FelixAburto/Phishing-Email-Analysis-Automation/README.md

 <h2>Program Description</h2>

 This program is designed to extract key information from eml files using regular expressions.
-It is also designed to extract any and all file attatchments from the eml file and calculate the SHA256 and MD5 hash values of each attachment.
+It is also designed to extract any and all file attachments from the eml file and calculate the SHA256 and MD5 hash values of each attachment.

 <h2>Program walk-through:</h2>